TTvanWillegen/devRantBot/README.md

 # devRantBot
 This is a discord bot created for and by devRant members.

-In case you want to help, pull requests are accepted.
+In case you want to contribute, pull requests are accepted.